 When it comes to selling your house, you have a couple of options:

 - You can sell it on the market by stating your asking price and then working with an agent to try and find a buyer (or trying to find a buyer yourself).

 - You can skip the “sell-on-the-market” process and just work with a buyer directly (like what we do here at Matt Buys Indiana Houses LLC) who can offer you a price for your house.

-If you’re wondering, “Would an investor buy my house in South Bend for close to asking price?” then here’s what you need to know:
+If you’re wondering, “Would an investor buy my house in Indiana for close to asking price?” then here’s what you need to know: